How will I be contacted about making an appointment?

 Can I choose which vaccine to have?

-What if I want to wait a few more weeks and have your vaccination later?
+What if I want to wait a few more weeks and have my vaccination later?

 That is fine.
 Please book online when you are ready.